Vernon Avenue & Highway 100 Interchange Project

 From South 100 how do I get to 5101 Vernon Ave.?

-Lynn Roback asked 2 days ago
+Lynn Roback asked about 2 months ago

 Thanks for the question.
 The Highway 100 southbound off-ramp is currently open.
 The ramp will exit at Arcadia Ave.
 5101 Vernon can be accessed by going either north or south on Arcadia and using the other existing roads in the area.
 Later this summer, that ramp will close.
 Continue to follow this website for updates.
 Thanks